ScriBt/ScriBt/README.md

 This is still a WiP script.
 Extensive Testing needed.

-The Script consists of three main Actions:
+The Script consists of five main Actions:

 #####1.
 Init -